 What physical social engineering is not; It is not bumbling up to some building with a cup full of coffee and a head full of ego, hoping you’ve remembered enough lines of that YouTube video to trick the receptionist into believing that you don’t have social anxiety.

-Five years since founding AntiSocial, performing social engineering physical testing for some great companies, adapting our brazen testing styles, learning by trial and error and I’ve been meaning to write it down or at least make some notes to explain a little to our customers and provide something I can expand on later.
+Five years since founding The AntiSocial Engineer, performing social engineering physical testing for some great companies, adapting our brazen testing styles, learning by trial and error and I’ve been meaning to write it down or at least make some notes to explain a little to our customers and provide something I can expand on later.

 The second the customer is added to my calendar, I have a quick look at their DNS, Website, Google and try to gauge the level of doom and fear I should feel.
 Some customers are wanting a bit of ‘first steps’ spot check with the majority of my time onsite explaining some common risks in a boardroom.

 Then there are the other organisations, physical testing is a critical part of honing their policy and processes, the test is their sixteenth physical assessment and the bar is so much higher with all eyes on us to push their blue team further.
 I’m going to break the stages down as we go through a typical Physical social engineering assignment.